praetorian-inc/noseyparker/README.md

 Feel free to ask questions or share ideas in the [Discussions](https://github.com/praetorian-inc/noseyparker/discussions) page.

-Contributions are welcome, particularly new regex rules.
+Contributions are welcome, especially new regex rules.
 Developing new regex rules is detailed in a [separate document](docs/RULES.md).

 If you are considering making significant code changes, please [open an issue](https://github.com/praetorian-inc/noseyparker/issues/new) or [start a discussion](https://github.com/praetorian-inc/noseyparker/discussions/new/choose) first.

-This project has a number of [pre-commit](https://pre-commit.com/) hooks enabled, which you are encouraged to use.
+This project has a number of [pre-commit](https://pre-commit.com/) hooks enabled that you are encouraged to use.
 To install them in your local repo, make sure you have `pre-commit` installed and run:
 ```
 $ pre-commit install
 ```
+These checks will help to quickly detect simple errors.

 ## License